ioBroker Docker Image Docs

 - Watch progress of reinstalling your adapters at the iobroker log

-Since v5.1.0 the image contains a Docker healthcheck.
+Since v5.1.0 the image contains a Docker health check.
 It simply checks if js-controller is running inside the container and reports the container as healthy

 or unhealthy